TrainWeb.org Facebook Page

 by Chris Guenzler

-My friends Bart and Sarah Jennings from Illinois decided to come to ride the Race Train from Sacramento to Sears Point this year.
-Bart had never ridden this so I decided to do it with them.
-I purchased my tickets and was assigned to a seat right below them.
-Bart is a big race fan so I knew we would have a blast.
-I reserved two nights at the Vagabond Inn then got my Amtrak tickets via Martinez going and straight back home.
-I had a Train Travel Meetup Group get-together in Fullerton the night I return.
-It should be a good trip!
+My friends Bart and Sarah Jennings from Illinois decided to travel to California to ride the Race Train from Sacramento to Sears Point this year.
+Bart had never ridden this and since he is a big race fan, I knew we would have a blast.
+I decided to do ride the train with them so purchased my tickets and was assigned to a seat right behind.
+I then reserved two nights at the Vagabond Inn then purchased my Amtrak tickets via Martinez going, but straight back to Santa Ana on the return as the Train Travel Meetup Group get-together was in Fullerton the evening I was to return.

-7/25/2016 I got up, drove to the Santa Ana station and parked in the northeast parking lot then walked over to Track 1 to wait for Pacific Surfliner 565 to arrive this morning.
-It did so on time.
+7/25/2016 I drove to the Santa Ana station and parked in the northeast parking lot then walked over to Track 1 to wait for Pacific Surfliner 565 to arrive, which it did so on time.

 Pacific Surfliner 565 at Santa Ana.
-CJ welcomed me aboard and after she scanned my ticket I was off on Phase 1 of this trip.
-Upon arrival at LAUPT, I walked to the Thruway Bus Plaza.
-My 5815 bus arrived at 10:20 AM and once we we loaded, Phase 2 of the trip started to Bakersfield via Glendale.
+CJ welcomed me aboard and after she scanned my ticket I was off on Phase 1 of this trip and upon arrival at LAUPT, I walked to the Thruway Bus Plaza.
+My Thruway Bus 5815 arrived at 10:20 AM and once everyone boarded, Phase 2 of the trip started to Bakersfield via Glendale.

-I had a United States Navy veteran sitting beside me going to Merced.
-The bus ride was easy and soon we arrived at Bakersfield where the train was opened and I boarded the cab car on San Joaquin 715 and went to the cafe car to get a hot dog, pretzels and a chocalate chip cookie.
-I watched my Kalmbach Publishing DVD of "Colorado Railroads" followed by Yard Goat Images' DVD "Steam on the Norfolk Southern of Norfolk & Western 611, Nickel Plate 765 and Southern 630".
-That took me to Merced and I followed that with Ronnie James Dio's DVD of "Holy Diver Live" which lasted until Stockton when I detrained for a quick picture of the rear of our train.
+I had a United States Navy veteran sitting beside me going to Merced and the bus ride was easy, soon arriving at Bakersfield where the train was opened and I boarded the cab car on San Joaquin 715 and went to the cafe car to get a hot dog, pretzels and a chocolate chip cookie.
+I watched my Kalmbach Publishing DVD of "Colorado Railroads" followed by Yard Goat Images' "Steam on the Norfolk Southern of Norfolk & Western 611, Nickel Plate 765 and Southern 630" which lasted to Merced and I followed that with Ronnie James Dio's "Holy Diver Live" which lasted until Stockton, when I detrained for a quick picture.

 San Joaquin 715 at Stockton.
-That took me to Antioch where a screw from my glasses fell out.
-I had forgotten my ear plugs and now had no sunglasses.
-What will happen next?
-We arrived in Martinez and I detrained where a nice breeze and a low-level San Joaquin train 718 helped pass the time.
-Capitol Corridor Train 642 arrived and I took a seat in the cab car for Phase 4 to Sacramento.
-The ear plug problem was solved when I asked my conductor on this train and he gave me three sets.
-I caught up on the story by Suisan-Fairfield and surfed the web to Davis then packed up and rode the rest of the way to Sacramento.
-I detrained and walked to the Vagabond Inn where Dave Arthur was also staying so we met and walked over to Perko's for a late dinner.
-I then returned to my room for the night.
+That took me to Antioch where a screw from my glasses fell out and was not having much luck today since I had forgotten my ear plugs and now had no sunglasses.
+We arrived at Martinez and I detrained where a nice breeze and a low-level San Joaquin 718 helped pass the time.
+Capitol Corridor Train 642 arrived and I chose a seat in the cab car for Phase 4 to Sacramento.
+The ear plug problem was solved when I asked my conductor and he gave me three sets.
+I detrained at Sacramento and walked to the Vagabond Inn where Dave Arthur was also staying so we met and walked over to Perko's for a late dinner, then returned to my room for the night.

 NASCAR Race Train to Sears Point 6/26/2016

-I arose at 5:15 AM and prepared for my day.
-I walked over to the Amtrak station, took the long walk to the tunnel where I had my bag inspected, checked in and received my wrist band as my train ticket then walked up to the platform to get a picture of my train for today's ride to the Nascar Race at Sears Point.
+I arose at 5:15 AM and prepared for my day then walked over to the Amtrak station, took the long walk to the tunnel where I had my bag inspected, checked in and received my wrist band as my train ticket then walked up to the platform.

 Bart Jennings.

 Bart and Sarah Jennings.
-Dave Arthur then joined me at my seat.
-Our train departed late and we would follow the Coast Starlight out of town.
+Dave Arthur then joined me at my seat and our train departed late and as a result, would follow the Coast Starlight out of town.

-We crossed the Yolo Bypass before we stopped in Davis for more passengers.
+We crossed the Yolo Bypass before stopping in Davis for more passengers.

 Rolled hay stacks on the way to Suisan-Fairfield.

-We passed by many kinds of fields on the way to Suisan-Fairfield, our final passenger pick-up stop of this trip.
+We passed by many kinds of fields on the way to Suisan-Fairfield, our final passenger embarkation point.

-This old freight car has seen many different uses through its career.
+This modified boxcar has seen many different uses through its career.

-We left the mainline with its 79 miles an hour track speed.
-From here to the Smart Track we would be moving at steady speed of ten miles per hour because no passenger train had been on these tracks for a year.
+We left the mainline with its 79 miles an hour track speed and from here to the Smart Track, we would be moving at steady speed of ten miles per hour because no passenger train had been on these tracks for a year.

 Old passenger car bodies inside the wye at Suisan-Fairfield.